 There is a long list of Adobo varieties in the Philippines.
 The ‘Adobong isda’ or the fish category of the Adobo family is a type of adobo that is made with a combination of any fish, usually medium sized, with the adobo mixture of soy sauce, garlic, vinegar, bay leaves, water, peppercorns, and salt.
 One such variation is the Adobong galunggong.
 This easy to do dish just needs cleaned galunggong with the guts removed, rubbed with salt to give it a light seasoning.
 Set aside to prepare the quick adobo sauce made of sautéed onions and garlics some of the favorite Filipino aromatics, the tomatoes are then added into the mix to give it a pop of color and tomatoes have a natural savory flavor that add intensity to the dish.
 The fishes are then added on top, poured with soy sauce for extra flavor and saltiness, vinegar is also added at this time.
 Make sure to add a good amount of vinegar and not more.
 Too much vinegar might result into making it taste like paksiw, which is a dish simmered in vinegar and other sour ingredients.
 Bring all the ingredients to a boil and add some bay leaves, pepper, and some water.
 Making sure not to add too much water might make it bland.
 The sili or chilies are then added.
 Chilies removes the smell and fishiness and keeps it from overpowering the fish flavor and helps it blend together with the sauce.
 Simmer again till the sauce has reduced.
 The Adobong Galunggong dish is usually partnered with a warm cup of white rice on the side.

-Have a go at another version of our favorite Adobo dish.
+Have a go at another version of our favorite Adobo dish, then this adobong galunggong recipe is a perfect choice..
 A combo of a breakfast favorite and the adobo sauce will surely make your mouth explode with flavor.

 Adobong GalunggongCourse: Main, Lunch, DinnerCuisine: Filipino